y-fedorenko/booksy/README.md

 ## License

-This project is licensed under the Booksy License - see the LICENSE file for details.
+This project is licensed under the Booksy License.

 ## Contact